citusdata/citus_docs/develop/api_guc.rst

 .. note::

-  There are certain operations that do not obey citus.max_shared_pool_size, most importantly COPY and repartition joins.
+  There are certain operations that do not obey citus.max_shared_pool_size, most importantly repartition joins.
 That's why it can be prudent to increase the max_connections on the workers a bit higher than max_connections on the coordinator.
-This gives extra space for connections required for COPY and repartition queries on the workers.
+This gives extra space for connections required for repartition queries on the workers.

 citus.max_adaptive_executor_pool_size (integer)
 ***********************************************